Microbusiness in France

-According to European Commission, micro enterprises (or microbusinesses) are companies run by a maximum of 10 people with an annual turnover and total balance sheet below 2.000.000 EUR.
+In France, a microbusiness (as an auto-entrepreneur or micro-entrepreneur) is defined in accordance with the European Commission's definition: micro-enterprises (or microbusinesses) are companies employing a maximum of 10 people with an annual turnover and total balance sheet below 2 million EUR.
 The vast majority of micro enterprises (over 99%) are run by only one individual.
 They can be found mainly in emerging markets where they help to foster economic growth.

+Taxation of micro enterprises

-In France, running a microbusiness (as an auto-entrepreneur or micro-entrepreneur) implies abiding by a tax policy specifically designed for companies with low turnovers.
+France has a tax policy specifically designed for companies with low turnovers.
 This legal status is legally restricted to freelance workers and employers (FWE)——retailers, artisans and a small number of professionals in private practice.
-This status is not subject to the usual Value-Added Tax (the State doesn't collect it and the company cannot claim it back) and prevents the company from any claim to governmental support programmes.
+This status is not subject to the usual Value-Added Tax regime (the State does not collect it and the company cannot claim it back) and prevents the company from any claim to governmental support programmes.
 Apart from these specifics, all microbusinesses abide by other FWE-targeted regulations.

-Micro enterprises in France

 Microbusinesses fall into two groups: trading activities or non-trading activities.
 The tax status of any given micro enterprise is checked and approved by the tax office.
 The method of taxation depends on the company's annual turnover, up to 32,000 EUR without VAT (or 80,000 EUR without VAT for retailers).

 Should a non-trading microbusiness fall into this tax status, the taxation is calculated over two thirds of the company's total sales over the year (regardless of the company's actual profits).

 Should a trading microbusiness fall into this tax status, the taxation is calculated using: